 The main questions athletes ask me when considering avoiding animal products are:

 Omega 3 fats can be more challenging to acquire from a plant-based diet, but seeds such as flax are great for this (remember you need to mill these or they pass straight through undigested).
-For the micronutrients, it can be challenging to get adequate iron and calcium, while vitamin B12 is almost impossible to get from a plant-based diet unless you eat fortified foods.
+When it comes to micronutrients, it can be challenging to get adequate iron and calcium.

-The answer to the second question is simple: eat a mix of foods.
+The answer to the second question, what food to eat, is simple: eat a mix of foods.
 By increasing the types of foods you eat, you increase the range of nutrients.
 For example, if you have several vegetable protein sources you will tend to improve the amino acid profile.
 A great example is a mixed-bean chilli.

 The final question is a little more complex, but my approach is the same for everyone: I will look at their diet and assess any nutritional gaps.
-These gaps are often easier to plug by using nutritional supplements and for the plant-based athlete these would typically include: a plant-based protein; minerals such as iron and calcium; vitamin D; vitamin B12; and a vegan omega 3 supplement.
+These gaps are often easier to plug by using nutritional supplements, and for the plant-based-eating athlete these would typically include: a plant-based protein; minerals such as iron and calcium; vitamin D; vitamin B12; and a vegan omega 3 supplement.

 Whatever a person's motives for following a plant-based diet, as long as they focus on quality food and consider using suitable supplements there is no reason why they should not meet their nutritional needs to support their sporting goals.